Turkeyville’s Haunted Adventure Carves up Some Fall Fun with Haunted Barn, Spooky Train, Corn Maze + Hayrides

 They have a vast menu with milkshakes, sundaes and floats, too.

 Up for a challenge?
 Try the Super Tom.
-If you can eat 13 scoops of ice cream with 5 toppings plus whipped cream, peanuts and a cherry on top in 15 minutes it’s free!
-It will only cost you $20 if you can’t make it all the way through.
+If you can eat 13 scoops of ice cream with 5 toppings plus whipped cream, peanuts and a cherry on top in 15 minutes, it’s free!

 They also have lots of flavors of fudge and freshly popped popcorn.